School profile Verified 2 June 2026

 English and Maths are included in the published format.

-Verbal reasoning, Non-verbal reasoning, Science and Creative writing are not listed in the current published format.
+Verbal reasoning, Non-verbal reasoning and Science are not listed in the current published format.

 Included